XSCALE-Alliance/virtual_game_without_thrones-facilitation-guide/docs/install-server.md

 ## Installation notes

 I started from a Ubuntu 18.04 AMI, on an Amazon AWS ECS t2.micro instance.
+We have the convention of having one world per server, served from the default location.

 To do: add notes on how to configure the AWS instance (elastic ip, firewall rules).